-- 1. The Board of Examiners may allow students to enrol in the second year of an SBE Bachelor's study programme and exempt them from the entire first-year's requirements when they have successfully completed the entire first-year of another SBE Bachelor's study programme, except from Bachelor's study programme Business Analytics as per paragraph 2 and 3 of this Article.
+- 1. The Board of Examiners may allow students registered in an SBE Bachelor's study programme to enrol in the second year of another SBE Bachelor's study programme except for the Bachelor's study programme Business Analytics as per paragraph 3 and 4 of this Article.
+For switching to the second year of any other SBE Bachelor's programme, the following regulations apply: - a.
+The student must have successfully completed all educational units from the Bachelor's first-year exam of the SBE Bachelor's study programme the student was registered in. - b.
+The Board of Examiners can grant exemptions for the educational units of the Bachelor's first-year exam equivalent to the educational units of the Bachelor's first-year exam of the Bachelor's study programme the student has switched to. - c.
+The Board of Examiners may impose further conditions a student must fulfil in order to be able to graduate within the SBE Bachelor's study programme the student has switched to.
+The procedures and conditions are published on MySBE Intranet. - 2.
+Students who have not successfully completed all educational units from the Bachelor's first-year exam as indicated in paragraph 1a of this Article can only switch to the first year of another SBE Bachelor's study programme.
+In this case, the Board of Examiners may grant exemptions for the successfully completed educational units of the first year of the Bachelor's study programme the student was registered in, which are equivalent to the educational units of the first year of the Bachelor's study programme the student switches to. - 3.
+The Board of Examiners may allow students to enrol in the second year of an SBE Bachelor's study programme and exempt them from the entire first-year's requirements when they have successfully completed the entire first-year of another SBE Bachelor's study programme, with the exception of the Bachelor's study programme Business Analytics.
 Next to that, the Board of Examiners may impose further conditions a student must fulfil in order to be able to graduate within the SBE Bachelor's study programme the student has switched to.
-The procedures and conditions are published on MySBE Intranet. - 2.
-Students who switch from the Bachelor's study programme Business Analytics to another SBE Bachelor's study programme cannot be exempted from the entire first-year's requirements when they have successfully completed the first-year of the Bachelor's study programme Business Analytics.
-The students as defined in this paragraph have to enrol in the first year of the SBE Bachelor's study programme they are switching to. - 3.
-Students who switch from an SBE Bachelor's study programme to Business Analytics are not exempt from the entire first-year's requirements when they have successfully completed the first-year of another SBE Bachelor's study programme.
-The students as defined in this paragraph have to enrol in the first year of Business Analytics.
+The procedures and conditions are published on MySBE Intranet.